 If employment termination occurs during a semester, you are responsible for payment of a pro-rated tuition charge from the final date of employment to the end of the semester if you, your spouse and/or dependent are utilizing the tuition benefits.

-When you retire or terminate employment from the University under normal conditions, exempt staff (PAT, EE, PA, AA) will be paid the balance of accrued vacation up to a 30 day maximum.
-Non-exempt staff (OS) shall be paid for all unused Earned Time.
+When you retire or terminate employment from the University under normal conditions, staff (OS, PAT, EE, PA, AA) will be paid the balance of accrued personal time up to a 30 day maximum.
+In addition, any non-exempt staff (OS) with a frozen Earned Time balance shall be paid for their unused Earned Time balances.

 Former employees can access WISE after employment has terminated until October 31st of the year after your last year of employment.
 EXAMPLE: Your last day of employment was June 30, 2019, then you can access WISE through October 31, 2020.